CatenaTools/catena-public-docs/engines/unity/authentication.md

 Configuring Catena authentication in your Unity project is estimated to take **<10 minutes**.

 ## Prerequisites
-* You must be running Catena.
-It must be run locally or you must have it deployed somewhere.
-[Instructions for doing so can be found here](../../installation/index.md)
+* You must be running Catena, either locally or deployed elsewhere.
+[Instructions for doing so can be found here](../../installation/index.md).
 * You must have completed [the Unity Quickstart Guide](./quickstart.md)

 ## Adding Authentication